 Moussaka is a layered casserole made, as a rule, of potatoes, eggplant, meat, several types of cheese, vegetables.
 I’ve tried it in both continental Greece and in the island of Rhodes.
 Depending on the area you visit, you will experience a different taste and serving of this dish.
 In the hill areas I’ve tried a home-made moussaka in earthenware made in the stove, while in more popular beach destinations, they decorate it nicely and serve in the plates.

 In addition to Greece, Moussaka is a popular dish in the whole Balkan area and some countries in the Middle East.

 Psari sta Karvouna (Grilled whole fish)

-By Sherrie Fabrizi Allbritten from Travel By A Sherrie Affair
+By Sherrie Fabrizi Allbritten from Epiphany To Travel

 Being a Pescatarian I have no worries when I travel to island destinations, because I know there will be seafood!
 Greece was no exception.
 In Greece they cook pretty much all of their fish whole.
 So yes, you will have a plate served to you with a head and tail on it.
 But that’s what makes it so delicious!